openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Clears the working screen and replaces it with an ofColor.
-Alpha not allowed.
+Clears the renderer and replaces it with an ofColor.

 ~~~~{.cpp}
 void ofApp::draw(){